 The presence of pesticides in water is hazardous for aquatic and terrestrial organisms, and can contaminate drinking water.
-According to a 2006 U.S. Geological Survey (USGS) report, the most frequently detected systemic insecticide carbofuran was found at levels at or above 0.1 $\mu$ g/L in both streams and groundwater, often exceeding EPA's aquatic-life safety benchmarks, along with methomyl and phorate.
+According to a 2006 U.S. Geological Survey (USGS) report, the most frequently detected systemic insecticide carbofuran was found at levels at or above 0.1 μg/L in both streams and groundwater, often exceeding EPA's aquatic-life safety benchmarks, along with methomyl and phorate.
 Another USGS report found that fipronil was detected in streams from 17 to 63 percent of the time from 2002-2011 and frequently found at levels of potential concern for aquatic organisms in urban streams.
 In 2015, USGS also found neonicotinoids to contaminate half of all U.S. streams, while another found the chemicals to persist in Midwest waterways from applications from previous years.
-Similarly, widespread use of neonicotinoids has resulted in their

-Estimated Half-lives of Systemic Insecticides in Various Soils worldwide contamination of aquatic media.
+worldwide contamination of aquatic media.
 A 2015 review examining the concentrations of neonicotinoids in surface waters around the world found that water-borne neonicotinoid occurrences are frequent and long-term, often exceeding several existing water quality guidelines.
 Eighty-one percent and 74 percent of global surface water studies reporting maximum and average individual neonicotinoid concentrations, respectively, exceed recommended ecological thresholds for neonicotinoids in water.
-Newer systemic insecticides, with their high mobility, also have a potential to contaminate water.
-Flupyradifurone, for example, is characterized as moderately mobile and thus has a potential to reach aquatic environments, including surface and groundwater for several months after application.127 has half-lives ranging from 2 days to 3 months in terrestrial environments, with some degradates being more persistent and more mobile than the parent compound.
-Flupyradifurone is
+126 Newer systemic insecticides, with their high mobility, also have a potential to contaminate water.
+Flupyradifurone, for example, is characterized as moderately mobile and thus has a potential to reach aquatic environments, including surface and groundwater for several months after application.127